Blind Willie McTell: Influence

 McTell's influence extended over a wide variety of artists.
-His most famous song, "Statesboro Blues" was adapted by Taj Mahal with Jesse Ed Davis on slide guitar, then covered and frequently performed by the Allman Brothers Band.
+His most famous song, "Statesboro Blues" was adapted by Taj Mahal on his debut album with Jesse Ed Davis on slide guitar, then covered and frequently performed by the Allman Brothers Band.
 It also shows up on Canned Heat's "Goin' Up the Country" album.
 A short list of some of the artists who have performed the song includes David Bromberg, Dave Van Ronk, The Devil Makes Three, Chris Smither and Ralph McTell, who changed his name because he liked the song.
+“Statesboro Blues" was inducted into the Grammy Hall of Fame in 2017.
 Ry Cooder covered McTell's "Married Man's a Fool" on his 1973 album, Paradise and Lunch.
 Jack White, of the White Stripes, considers McTell an influence; the White Stripes album De Stijl (2000) is dedicated to him and features a cover of his song "Southern Can Is Mine".
 The White Stripes also covered McTell's "Lord, Send Me an Angel", releasing it as a single in 2000.
+In 2014, Jack White covered “Three Women Blues”.
 In 2013, Jack White's Third Man Records teamed up with Document Records to issue The Complete Recorded Works in Chronological Order of Charley Patton, Blind Willie McTell and the Mississippi Sheiks.

 Bob Dylan paid tribute to McTell on at least four occasions.
 In his 1965 song "Highway 61 Revisited", the second verse begins, "Georgia Sam, he had a bloody nose", an allusion to one of McTell's many recording names (Note: there is no evidence that he used this name on any recordings).
 Dylan's song "Blind Willie McTell" was recorded in 1983 and released in 1991 on The Bootleg Series Volumes 1-3.
 Dylan also recorded covers of McTell's "Broke Down Engine" and "Delia" on his 1993 album, World Gone Wrong; (Note: In the liner notes for that album, Dylan wrote, "'Broke Down Engine' is a Blind Willie McTell masterpiece ... it's about Ambiguity, the fortunes of the privileged elite, flood control—watching the red dawn not bothering to dress [sic].")
 Dylan's song "Po' Boy", on the album Love and Theft (2001), contains the lyric "had to go to Florida dodging them Georgia laws", which comes from McTell's "Kill It Kid".

-The Bath-based band Kill It Kid is named after the song of the same title.
+The Bath-based band Kill It Kid was named after the song of the same title.